jcha-ultra/agent-tasker/README.md

 ## Roadmap:

-#### v.0.3.8:
+#### v.0.3.10:
-- update name of interface file and objects
+- agents: reorder subagent list so that it goes from oldest to newest

-#### v.0.3.9:
+#### v.0.3.11:
-- bots: bots fetch data during initiation
+- bots: bot.act() saves bot data

 ### Minor Updates, Bugs, and Cleanup
-- add ability to run round within next task menu
-- reorder agent list so that it goes from oldest to newest
+- prod: clean up prod inactive messages
+- swarms: revert swarms folder back to bots
+- docs: add instructions
-- add ability to split tasks and set dependency with same input option
+- menu: add ability to split tasks and set dependency with same input option
-- add ability to specify time in terms of hours from now
+- testing: create debug option in menu
+- testing: add tests as option in debug menu
 - remove reference to specific human agents (i.e. jcha)
+- messages: convert message board into swarm system
+- messages: optimization: board fetches messages as needed, and saves messages asynchronously
 - convert agent runner to be a swarm under Overmind
 - add ability to rename task aliases
+- add ability to specify time in terms of hours from now
 - add ability to send and display notes for tasks
 - add ability to display task chain (trace back to parent tasks)

 ### v.0.3: Workstreams:
-- bots: bot.act() saves bot data
+- workstreams: make next task option pull from overweave instead of all tasks
-- workstreams: create comms stream and plug into overweave
+- workstreams: create comms stream and plug into overweave (does not include slack)
-- workstreams: add 20-min cooldown ability to comms stream
+- workstreams: add 40-min cooldown ability to comms stream
+- workstreams: adjust comms cooldown depending on time of day
 - workstreams: create documentation stream and plug into overweave
 - workstreams: create side weaver (documentation, etc.)
 - workstreams: add ability to inactivate workstream based on current time